 At its very heart, the festival is an extension of what Artusi preached – a lifestyle dedicated to the art of eating well.
 A celebration for one man who brought together a nation by the love of food; a man who commands a pilgrimage of thousands each year to this tiny town, bringing Italian cuisine to the world, and the world to Italian cuisine.
 Remember to commemorate him over a good dish or three.

-‘Science in the Kitchen and the Art of Eating Well’.
-If you can’t make it to Forlimpopoli anytime soon to pick up a copy by hand, there’s no excuse to start practicing some Italian home cooking.
+‘Science in the Kitchen and the Art of Eating Well’ by Pellegrino Artusi.
+If you can’t make it to Forlimpopoli anytime soon to pick up a copy by hand, there’s no excuse to start practising some Italian home cooking.

 - Timetables and ticket bookings can be found on the Italia Rail website, although it’s easy to buy tickets for shorter journeys directly at the station.
 ALWAYS remember to validate your ticket (via the ‘stamp’ machines) before boarding!

-My trip to Forlimpopli was a part of a trip to uncover various destinations in the Emilia Romagna region of Italy as part of the #Blogville project (here you will find all kinds of inspiration and stories of travel in the region over the years).
+Sponsored Editorial Content: My trip to Forlimpopli was a part of a tourism board partnership to uncover various destinations in the Emilia Romagna region of Italy as part of the #Blogville project (here you will find all kinds of inspiration and stories of travel in the region over the years).
 I lived in an apartment in Bologna, taking day trips to various towns, before moving onto Forlimpopoli on my way to San Marino.
+However, all opinions and story ideas on all activities and destinations remain my own.